MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-namespaces/set-the-ordering-method-for-targets-in-referrals.md

 A referral is an ordered list of targets that a client computer receives from a domain controller or namespace server when the user accesses a namespace root or folder with targets.
 After the client receives the referral, the client attempts to access the first target in the list.
 If the target is not available, the client attempts to access the next target.
 Targets on the client's site are always listed first in a referral.
 Targets outside of the client's site are listed according to the ordering method.

-Use the following sections to specify in what order targets should be referred to clients and to understand the different methods of ordering target referrals.
+Use the following sections to specify in what order targets should be referred to clients and to understand the different methods of ordering target referrals:

 ## To set the ordering method for targets in namespace root referrals

 Use the following procedure to set the ordering method on the namespace root:

-1. Click **Start** , point to **Administrative Tools**, and then click **DFS Management**.
+1. Click **Start**, point to **Administrative Tools**, and then click **DFS Management**.

 2. In the console tree, under the **Namespaces** node, right-click a namespace, and then click **Properties**.

 3. On the **Referrals** tab, select an ordering method.

 > [!NOTE]
-> To use Windows PowerShell to set the ordering method for targets in namespace root referrals, use the [`Set-DfsnRoot`](https://technet.microsoft.com/library/jj884281.aspx) cmdlet with one of the following parameters:
+> To use Windows PowerShell to set the ordering method for targets in namespace root referrals, use the [Set-DfsnRoot](https://technet.microsoft.com/library/jj884281.aspx) cmdlet with one of the following parameters:
    -   `EnableSiteCosting` specifies the **Lowest cost ordering** method
    -   `EnableInsiteReferrals` specifies the **Exclude targets outside of the client's site** ordering method
    -   Omitting either parameter specifies the **Random order** referral ordering method.

 The DFSN Windows PowerShell module was introduced in Windows Server 2012.

+## To set the ordering method for targets in folder referrals

 Folders with targets inherit the ordering method from the namespace root.
 You can override the ordering method by using the following procedure:

-## To set the ordering method for targets in folder referrals

 1. Click **Start**, point to **Administrative Tools**, and then click **DFS Management**.